tymyrddin/green-cicd/source/docs/workflows/application.md

 Set up a CI server (such as Jenkins or CircleCI) with commit hooks that automatically trigger testing of any branch submitted for review.
 Most developers will run a subset of the tests that relate to the feature work being done, leading to faster feedback cycles.
-Use this setup for a full test suite that takes a long time to run and a consistent build process on a repeatable and isolated platform.
+Use this setup for running a test suite that takes a long time to run, and for having a consistent build process on a repeatable and isolated platform.

 The CI server is to run the full automated test suite for the application code, and report the results as a summary, using a green check mark to indicate success or a red "X" for failure.